ECTS

 Faculty of Science

-Models covered: mammals compared with other vertebrate models (teleosts....) and invertebrates (insects, crustaceans, molluscs, etc.).
+Models discussed: mammals compared with other vertebrate models (teleosts, etc.) and invertebrate models (insects, crustaceans, mollusks, etc.).

-Description : This course covers some of the major physiological functions (respiration, nutrition, excretion and hydro-mineral regulation), as well as basic immunology and regulatory systems (nervous system and chemical communication).
-In addition to lectures, students will work in groups on various topics proposed by the teaching staff.
-They will present the topics in the form of lectures and synthesize the key points to be retained in the form of a written summary.
-Practical and practical work will also be offered to illustrate the lectures.
+Description: This course unit will cover certain major physiological functions (respiration, nutrition, excretion, and water and mineral regulation) as well as the basics of immunology and regulatory systems (nervous system and chemical communication).
+In addition to lectures, students will work in groups on various topics proposed by the instructors.
+They will present the topics in the form of presentations and summarize the key points to remember in a written summary.
+Practical work and tutorials will also be offered to illustrate the lectures.

 Faculty of Science

-This is a cross-disciplinary L2 SV course designed to provide Biology students with a basic knowledge of how plants function, enabling them to understand current issues in plant agro-sciences.
+This course is a cross-disciplinary course in L2 SV aimed at providing biology students with a fundamental knowledge base on plant functioning, enabling them to understand current issues in plant agricultural sciences.

-The following basic notions of Plant Physiology / Functional Biology will be studied:
+The following basic concepts of Plant Physiology/Functional Biology will be studied:

-essential experimental approaches: plant transgenesis, direct and reverse genetics
+Essential experimental approaches: plant transgenesis, forward and reverse genetics

 basics of autotrophy

-mechanisms underlying the main stages in angiosperm development: meristem function, floral transition, fertilization.
+mechanisms underlying the major stages of angiosperm development: meristem function, floral transition, fertilization.

-auxin, a major hormone in plant development and response to the abiotic environment
+auxin, a major hormone for plant development and their response to the abiotic environment

-Practical work sessions will enable students to manipulate the regulation of water nutrition in plants and analyze their mineral nutrition using various biochemical assays (flame photometry, spectrophotometry).
+The practical sessions will enable students to manipulate the regulation of plant water nutrition and analyze their mineral nutrition using various biochemical assays (flame photometry, spectrophotometry).

 Description of variability 1